Argentina Salta and the northwest Andes

 For more detailed information visit our When To Go section.

-What's the official language of Salta and the Argentine Andes?
+What language is spoken in Salta and the Argentine Andes?

-How do I get local currency in Salta and the Argentine Andes?
+What currency do I need in Salta and the Argentine Andes?

-What's the time difference between Salta and the Argentine Andes and UK?
+What is the time difference between Salta and the UK?

 What places combine well with Salta and the Argentine Andes?